-Mind & Body Practice in Japan
+Mind & Body Events in Japan 2026

-0 events · Updated weekly
+0 events · Updated twice weekly

-About Mind & Body Practice in Japan
+About Mind & Body in Japan

 The Japanese Perspective In Japan, the approach to mind and body is deeply intertwined with Shinto and Buddhist philosophies.
 The concept of Wa (harmony) extends to the self, suggesting that physical health is inseparable from mental and spiritual well-being.
 Historically, practices like Zazen (seated meditation) and the disciplined movements of martial arts were not just for monks or warriors, but paths to self-cultivation.